Futarimiti/idris-nvim/README.md

 Idris mode for vim
 ==================

-This is an [Idris][] mode for vim which features syntax highlighting, indentation and optional syntax checking via [Syntastic][].
-If you need a REPL I recommend using [Vimshell][].
+This is an [Idris][] mode for vim which features syntax highlighting and indentation.
+If you need a REPL I recommend using
+[Vimshell][].

 ![Screenshot](http://raichoo.github.io/images/vim.png)